AndrosDe/ploerr/README.md

       - normal 𝔓𝔩ö𝔯𝔯
       - 𝔓𝔩ö𝔯𝔯 Lau <small>(-> half-hearted, lukewarm)</small>
     The challenge is to go along with the joke and still be a serious business website and promote the product.<br>
-    Therefore normal 𝔓𝔩ö𝔯𝔯 will be promoted as high carbonated, sparkling and 𝔓𝔩ö𝔯𝔯 Lau as low carbonated, smooth brew
+    Therefore normal 𝔓𝔩ö𝔯𝔯 will be promoted as high carbonated, sparkling, and 𝔓𝔩ö𝔯𝔯 Lau as low carbonated, smooth brew
   <br><br>
   4. Health and untreated products are a big concern for most customers nowadays.
 For that reason the products will be promoted as:
       - being naturally carbonated